MuhammedAmjadK/MuhammedAmjadK/README.md

 - 👋 Hi, I’m MuhammedAmjadK
-- 👀 I’m interested in building beautiful native applications for mobile, web , and desktop
+- 👀 I’m interested in building beautiful applications for mobile, web , and desktop
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on OpenSource Projects
 - 📫 How to reach me amjadkolappa@gmail.com